navikt/eslint-config-teamsykmelding/libs/prettier/README.md

 # prettier

-Just a simple eslint configuration for prettier
+Just a simple eslint configuration for prettier.

 ## Installation